leobezerra/pandas-zero/README.md

-# Ciência de dados antes da programação
+# Data science before coding

 This repository was planned for those who don't know how to code, but work or want to work with data science 🙃